 Arnold J. Toynbee

-No human masterpiece has been created without great labour.
+No human masterpiece has been created without great labor.

 Man is so made that he can only find relaxation from one kind of labor by taking up another.